AdobeDocs/commerce-operations.en/help/configuration/cache/redis-pg-cache.md

 ## Using AWS ElastiCache with your EC2 instance

-As of Magento 2.4.3, Magento instances hosted on Amazon EC2 may use an AWS ElastiCache in place of a local Redis instance.
+As of Commerce 2.4.3, instances hosted on Amazon EC2 may use an AWS ElastiCache in place of a local Redis instance.

 >[!WARNING]
 >
->This section only works for Magento instances running on Amazon EC2 VPCs.
+>This section only works for Commerce instances running on Amazon EC2 VPCs.
 It does not work for on-premises installations.

 ### Configure a Redis cluster